N-glycosyltransferase: Biochemistry

 N-glycosyltransferases are an unusual type of glycosyltransferase which joins single hexoses to the target protein.
 Attachment of sugars to the nitrogen atom in an amide group — such as the amide group of an asparagine — requires an enzyme, as the electrons of the nitrogen are delocalized in a pi-electron system with the carbon of the amide.
 Several mechanisms have been proposed for the activation.
 Among these are a deprotonation of the amide, an interaction between a hydroxyl group in the substrate sequon with the amide (a theory which is supported by the fact that the glycosylation rates appear to increase with the basicity of the second amino acid in the sequon) and two interactions involving acidic amino acids in the enzyme with each hydrogen atom of the amide group.
 This mechanism is supported by x-ray structures and biochemical information about glycosylation processes; the interaction breaks the delocalization and allows the electrons of the nitrogen to perform a nucleophilic attack on the sugar substrate.

-N-glycosyltransferases from Actinobacillus pleuropneumoniae and Haemophilus influenzae use an asparagine-amino acid-serine or threonine sequences as target sequences, the same sequence used by oligosaccharyltransferases.
+N-glycosyltransferases from Actinobacillus pleuropneumoniae and Haemophilus influenzae use an asparagine-amino acid other than proline-serine or threonine sequences as target sequences, the same sequence used by oligosaccharyltransferases.
 The glutamine-469 residue in the Actinobacillus pleuropneumoniae N-glycosyltransferase and its homologues in other N-glycosyltransferases is important for the selectivity of the enzyme.
 The enzyme activity is further influenced by the amino acids around the sequon, with beta-loop structures especially important.
 At least the Actinobacillus pleuropneumoniae N-glycosyltransferase can also hydrolyze sugar-nucleotides in the absence of a substrate, a pattern frequently observed in glycosyltransferases, and some N-glycosyltransferases can attach additional hexoses on oxygen atoms of the protein-linked hexose.
 N-glycosylation by Actinobacillus pleuropneumoniae HMW1C does not require metals, consistent with observations made on other GT41 family glycosyltransferases and a distinction from oligosaccharyltransferases.

 Classification

-Structurally N-glycosyltransferases belong to the GT41 family of glycosyltransferases and resemble protein O-GlcNAc transferase, an eukaryotic enzyme with various nuclear, mitochondrial and cytosolic targets.
+Structurally N-glycosyltransferases belong to the GT41 family of glycosyltransferases and resemble protein O-GlcNAc transferase, a eukaryotic enzyme with various nuclear, mitochondrial and cytosolic targets.
 Regular N-linked oligosaccharyltransferases belong to a different protein family, STT3.
 The Haemophilus influenzae N-glycosyltransferase has domains with homologies to glutathione S-transferase and glycogen synthase.

 The N-glycosyltransferases are subdivided into two functional classes, the first (e.g several Yersinia, Escherichia coli and Burkholderia sp.) is linked to trimeric autotransporter adhesins and the second has enzymes genomically linked to ribosome and carbohydrate metabolism associated proteins (e.g Actinobacillus pleuropneumoniae, Haemophilus ducreyi and Kingella kingae).